cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 ![Channel Initialization Overview](./figures/ccv-init-overview.png?raw=true)

 Consumer chains are created through governance proposals.
-For details on how governance proposals work, take a look at the [Governance module documentation](https://docs.cosmos.network/v0.44/modules/gov/) of Cosmos SDK.
+For an example of how governance proposals work, take a look at the [Governance module documentation](https://docs.cosmos.network/v0.44/modules/gov/) of Cosmos SDK.

 The channel initialization consists of four phases:
 - **Create clients**: The provider CCV module handles every passed proposal to spawn a new consumer chain.